barumau/pandunia/english/103_lexotipe.md

 However, the class of a content word is seldom permanent.
 A word like
 **ame**
-('love') can function as a verb, noun or adjective depending on its position in the sentence.
+('love') can function as verb, noun or adjective depending on its position in the sentence.

 **mi _ame_ tu.**